Who Keeps the Ring in the Case of a Broken Engagement?

 Then there are some courts who agree with Miss Manners — the engagement was broken, and the party who purchased the ring should get to keep it.

-If the parties involved in a broken engagement are amicable and an agreement about the ring can be reached outside of court, it is best to do it that way.
+If the parties involved in a broken engagement are amicable, it’s best to reach an agreement about the ring outside of court.
 While there will almost certainly be hurt feelings, common sense should come into play — it would be a kind gesture to return a ring that has been in the family for years, and letting a party keep a ring after the other party had been cheating seems only right.

 Broken engagements are painful experiences, but going to court can be a long and expensive process.
 It’s usually best if it can be avoided.